ray-project/ray/doc/source/train/user_guide.rst

 ..
 Running on the cloud
 .. --------------------

 ..
-Use RaySGD with the Ray cluster launcher by changing the following:
+Use Ray Train with the Ray cluster launcher by changing the following:

 .. .. code-block:: bash